chaositect/Chaositect/README.md

-Hello, from @gisaacs
+Hello,

-I'm a Business Intelligence Analyst and Data Scientist with an ever-growing passion for the field of machine learning and advanced computer applications.
+My name is Grant Isaacs, I'm a Business Intelligence Analyst and Data Scientist with an ever-growing passion for the field of machine learning and advanced computer applications.

 I enjoy the challenges presented by business analytics, from data capture and preprocessing to predictive outputs and cross-validation.
 It is a truly fascinating field and I've endeavored to learn all that I can about it.